lucy-sha512/archethic-docs/docs/learn/cryptography.md

 title: Cryptography
 ---

-Arch Ethic network through the usage of TransactionChains  leverages an adaptative and quantum-safe cryptography.
+Archethic network through the usage of TransactionChains  leverages an adaptative and quantum-safe cryptography.

 ## Quantum-Safe